These hours will take effect on October 11.

-The Augsburg College food shelf, Campus Cupboard, provides free food to students throughout the academic year (September-May).
+The Augsburg College food shelf, Campus Cupboard, provides free food to students throughout the year.
 Campus Cupboard is located in Hoversten Chapel of Foss Center by the back stairwell to the balcony.
 It operates three days a week and is staffed by students in collaboration with the Campus Kitchen program at Augsburg.

 Using the Food Shelf